h1376h/MLCourse/ML_Obsidian_Vault/Lectures/3/Quiz/L3_4_16_explanation.md

 ### Normal Equations Visualization
 ![Normal Equations and Condition Number](../Images/L3_4_Quiz_16/7_normal_equations.png)

-These bar charts compare the eigenvalues of X^T X for well-conditioned data (left) vs. poorly-conditioned data (right).
-In the poorly-conditioned case, some eigenvalues are nearly zero, making X^T X nearly singular and the normal equations solution unstable.
+These bar charts compare the eigenvalues of $\mathbf{X}^T\mathbf{X}$ for well-conditioned data (left) vs. poorly-conditioned data (right).
+In the poorly-conditioned case, some eigenvalues are nearly zero, making $\mathbf{X}^T\mathbf{X}$ nearly singular and the normal equations solution unstable.

 ### Curse of Dimensionality Visualization
 ![Curse of Dimensionality](../Images/L3_4_Quiz_16/8_curse_of_dimensionality.png)

-The left plot shows how model performance (R² score) decreases as dimensionality increases for various sample sizes.
+The left plot shows how model performance ($R^2$ score) decreases as dimensionality increases for various sample sizes.
 The right plot shows how the sample size needed to achieve good performance grows exponentially with the number of dimensions.

 ## Key Insights